 Yandex Cloud

-• Two master hosts.
+• Two master hosts (primary and standby).

 • Two or more segment hosts.

-Segment hosts have standalone DBMS's (segments) deployed on them.
-They store data fragments and perform most operations for handling queries.
-Each cluster segment has a replica, i.e., a mirror segment that is located on another host and stores a copy of the data from the main segment.
+Segment hosts have standalone database management systems, known as segments, deployed on them.
+The number of segments is the same for each host.
+Each cluster segment has a replica, i.e., a mirror segment located on another host, which stores a copy of the main segment's data.

-Greenplum® cluster hosts are cloud VMs.
+Yandex MPP Analytics for PostgreSQL cluster hosts are cloud VMs.
 Such VMs can reside on:

 • Regular Yandex Cloud hosts: